RAkbarR/FinalProject/README.md

     Then verification status code must be 200
     Then validate response body to update user

+Negative Test Case :

+@api

+  Scenario: Test Get List Data

+    Given prepare valid url "GET_LIST_USERS"
+    And hit API to get list data
+    Then verification status code must be 200
+    Then verification data should not be null
+    Then validate response JSON with JSONSchema "get_list_users_normal.json"

+@api

+  Scenario: Create a new User

+    Given prepare valid url ""
+    And input bearer token
+    And select RAW on menu body
+    And select JSON
+    And hit API to post create user
+    Then verification status code must be 201
+    Then validate response body to post new user
+    Then validate response JSON with JSONSchema "post_create_new_user.json"

+ @api

+  Scenario: Delete User Data

+    Given prepare valid url "CREATE_NEW_USER"
+    And hit API to post create user
+    Then verification status code must be 201
+    Then validate response body to post new user
+    And input bearer token
+    And select RAW on menu body
+    And select JSON
+    And hit API to delete user
+    Then verification status code must be 201

+@api

+  Scenario: Update user data

+    Given prepare valid url "CREATE_NEW_USER"
+    And hit API to post create user
+    Then verification status code must be 201
+    Then validate response body to post new user
+    And input bearer token
+    And select RAW on menu body
+    And select JSON
+    And hit API to update data
+    Then verification status code must be 201
+    Then validate response body to update user

 Berikut merupakan SS hasil positif dan negatif dari dari request GET all data user :

 Positif :